Top 6 Beaches in the Highlands of Scotland

-Where is Loch Morlich?
+Where is Findhorn Beach?

 Nairn Beach

 On a sunny day, one phrase will creep across every Invernessian’s lips.
-And that phrase is “do you fancy a trip to Nairn beach?”.
-Nairn beach is one of the go-to beaches in the Highlands for many right across the region.
+And that phrase is “Do you fancy a trip to Nairn Beach?”.
+Nairn Beach is one of the go-to beaches in the Highlands for many right across the region.
 Just a few miles from Inverness, the seaside resort town has a beach and amenities that are the envy of many a coastal town.
 There’s a playpark, putting green, tea rooms, ice cream stalls, fish and chip vans, and not one, but two Championship golf courses.

 Nairn’s Central Beach has beautiful pristine white sands, backed by low dunes, and the climate is remarkably temperate for the Highlands.
 The harbour is filled with pleasure boats and the water is filled with sea life (even dolphins!)
 The beach’s abundance of facilities and amenities makes it a beauty of a beach to visit with the family in the summer.